 Even now, when I think about Haarlem city I just can’t help to also think about that weird dance called Harlem Shake that took the internet by storm a couple of years ago.
 Haarlem and the Harlem Shake are not related in any way.
 Now that we’ve cleared things up, let’s talk about serious stuff.

-Haarlem is the capital of province North Holland and is situated on the river Spaarne.
-Haarlem has been the historical centre of tulip bulb-growing, hence its nickname – “Flower City”.
+Haarlem is the capital of the North Holland province and is situated on the river Spaarne.
+It has been the historical center of tulip bulb-growing, hence its nickname – “Flower City”.

 Beer brewing was an important industry in Haarlem.
 An interesting fact is that the water for beer was taken directly from the city’s canals until the 16th century.

-Haarlem is the typical Dutch city: with ginger bread-like house, narrow canals and countless bridges.
-If you are planning to visit Haarlem in one day, here are the things you shouldn’t miss.
+Haarlem is the typical Dutch city with gingerbread-like houses, narrow canals, and countless bridges.
+If you are planning a day trip to Haarlem, here are the things you shouldn’t miss.

 Towering over Grote Markt is Grote Kerk.
 This cathedral dates back to the 14th century and its Gothic architecture can’t pass unnoticed.
 For just 2.5 euros you can also go inside the cathedral and admire its impressive organ with more than 5000 pipes (Note: this organ was played by Mozart).
 If you are lucky enough, you can even catch an organ performance (only during summer).

-Almost all the Dutch houses in Haarlem city centre have small boutique shops, bakeries and antiques shops at the ground floor.
-However, the most famous streets for shopping are Grote Houtstraat, the Barteljorisstraat and the Zijlstraat.
+Almost all the Dutch houses in Haarlem city center have small boutique shops, bakeries, and antique shops on the ground floor.
+However, the most famous streets for shopping are Grote Houtstraat, the Barteljorisstraat, and the Zijlstraat.
 If you are looking for souvenirs for your loved ones or just want to go window-shopping, Haarlem is the perfect choice.

 A day trip from Amsterdam to Haarlem would never be complete without a visit to Molen de Adriaan.
-This beautiful Dutch windmill is one of the most photogenic spots in Haarlem.
-Although this windmill is just a reconstruction (the original one burnt down in 1932), it still has its charm.
-For 3.5 euros you can climb on it and admire the views over Haarlem.
+This beautiful Dutch windmill is one of the best things to see in Haarlem.
+Although it’s just a reconstruction (the original one burnt down in 1932), it still has its charm.
+For 3.5 euros you can climb to the top and admire the views over Haarlem.

-Also, don’t forget to cross the river to take some photos with this beautiful windmill.
+Also, don’t forget to cross the river to take some photos!

 Haarlem is well known for its hofjes.
 These houses with enclosed courtyards were built for poor, unmarried or widowed women.
 There are 21 main public hofjes in Haarlem but finding them can be a challenge since most are well hidden behind closed doors.